 This is a big game.
 Let’s get you started.

-Before you wander into the world of Hyrule, you should consider preparing yourself for just how vast it is – and one way to do that is our series of tips for beginners which goes over some of the most important things you need to know for your quest.
+Before you enter the world of Hyrule, you should consider preparing yourself for its vastness – and one way to do that is our series of tips for beginners which goes over some of the most important things you need to know for your quest.